 Districts must continue to exercise "best fiscal practices" in addressing potential budget challenges.
-Because there is still high uncertainty in State revenues, we request districts develop multiple best case and worst case scenarios and be prudent in their planning for the current and two subsequent fiscal years.
+Because there is still high uncertainty in State revenues, we request districts develop multiple best case (5.33% COLA) and worst case scenarios, i.e., and various scenarios in calculating ADA for the current and two subsequent fiscal years.

-District budgets may have changed since, some significantly, from the adoption of the FY 2021-22 Budget Act and the trailer legislation.
+District budgets may have changed, some significantly, since the adoption of the FY 2021-22 Budget Act and the trailer legislation.
 District budgets must be updated to account for these changes and included in their current and multiyear financial projections.

-If your district was requested by the County Office to submit a Board-approved fiscal stabilization plan (FSP) with the First Interim Report, the FSP should include reasonable and implementable options that allow the district to meet its reserve levels and financial obligations.
-Our FSP review will focus on each district's ability to meet its cash and other financial commitments over the current and two subsequent fiscal years.
+If your district was requested by the County Office to submit a Board-approved fiscal stabilization plan (FSP) or Board Resolution with the Second Interim Report, each should be detailed to include options that are reasonable and implementable by which the district will meet its reserve levels and financial obligations.
+Our review will focus on each district's ability to meet its cash and other financial commitments over the current and two subsequent fiscal years.

-2021-22 First Interim Reporting November 15, 2021 Page 3
+2021-22 Second Interim Reporting February 22, 2022 Page 3